vk-cs/docs-public/docs/en/ml/vision/quick-start/start-vision/start-vision.md

 ### Access via service token

-To generate a service token, click the button and select the desired scope:
+To generate a service token, click the button and select the required scope:

 1. Click the Add Service Token button.
 2. Select the required scope.